VanKuang/java-in-action/README.md

 #### Creational patterns
 All about class instantiation, object creation, it abstract the object create process.
 Client just facing the interface, don't need care about how the object create.
-So that separate the object creation and use.
+So that separate the object creation and usage.

 **Including**
 * Abstract Factory
+  Create a family of related objects
 * Factory Method
 * Builder
+  Step by step to create a complicated object
 * Prototype
+  Creating object by copy from prototypes.
 * Singleton
+  Only one instance can be created at the system.

 #### Structural patterns
 About how to create a bigger, stronger system.